Lauenstein (Salzhemmendorf)

 Lauenstein is a village in the municipality of Salzhemmendorf in the Lower Saxon district of Hameln-Pyrmont in north Germany.
 It has about 2,100 inhabitants.

 Geography

 Lauenstein lies in the Weser Uplands, not far from the only low saddle in the crest of the Ith, in a valley that descends eastwards at right angles to the Ith ridge.
 Part of its more recent built-up area extends out of the valley to the eastern slopes of the Ith and into the Saale valley.

 History

 Feudal tenure

 The feudal lords in the district (Amt) area were the barons of Homburg, who exercised power from 1152 to 1409.
-Their seat was the castle of Homburg near Eschershausen.
+Their seat was at the castle of Homburg near Eschershausen.
 The counts of Spiegelberg were also feudal lords here from 1152 to 1557.
 They resided at Spiegelberg Castle and later at Coppenbrügge Castle.
 Another important feudal lord was Bock von Nordholz, who was resident at Nordholz Castle in Nordholz on the Osterwald.